nakatamaho/gmpxx_mkII/README.md

   ```
   In `gmpxx_mkII.h`, random numbers are generated at the default precision (`medium_prec`), not the precision of the variable `f` (`large_prec`) as in `gmpxx.h`.
 This modification aligns with typical C++ assignment behaviors, where the right-hand side of an assignment does not adapt to the left side's attributes.

-Each of these changes enhances consistency and reduces complexity, making `gmpxx_mkII.h` a more robust and straightforward tool for high-precision computations.
+These changes enhance consistency and reduce complexity, making `gmpxx_mkII.h` a more robust and straightforward tool for high-precision computations.
 However, users migrating from `gmpxx.h` should be aware of these differences to adjust their code accordingly.

 ## Contributing